ibm-cloud-docs/quantum-computing/choose-backend.md

 Before you run a job, you must choose a physical QPU (quantum processing unit) or a simulator to run on.
 Alternatively, you can use [Qiskit Runtime local testing mode.](https://docs.quantum.ibm.com/guides/local-testing-mode){: external} to run jobs on your local computer.
 {: shortdesc}

+The Standard plan allows access to both physical QPUs and simulators, while the Lite plan (deprecated) allows access only to simulators.
+{: note}

 To find your available QPUs and cloud simulators, view the [Compute resources page](https://cloud.ibm.com/quantum/resources){: external}.
 You must be logged in to see your available compute resources.

 You can also view your available QPUs and simulators by using the [List your backends](/apidocs/quantum-computing#list-backends){: external} API directly or in [Swagger](https://us-east.quantum-computing.cloud.ibm.com/openapi/#/Programs/list-backends){: external}.